Knowledge base

 Has this FAQ been helpful?

-This guide details the file transfer protocols accepted on Infomaniak's Web Hosting and Cloud Server when connecting to ProFTPD servers.
+This guide details the file transfer protocols supported on Infomaniak's Web Hosting and Cloud Server when connecting to ProFTPD servers.

-• When creating a website via Apache / PHP hosting, file access is possible via different protocols (FTP, SFTP, SSH).
+• When creating a website via Apache / PHP hosting, file access is possible via various protocols (FTP, SFTP, SSH).

-• With a Node.js site, only SSH / SFTP are possible to access your environment.
+• With a Node.js site, only SSH / SFTP is possible for accessing your environment.

 FTP (File Transfer Protocol)

-FTP connections in "active" and "passive" modes are supported (switch between the two to try to resolve any potential issues).
+FTP connections in "active" and "passive" mode are supported (switch between the two to try and resolve any potential issues).

-Infomaniak opens the passive ports on its side [PassivePorts 42000 44000] but only for connections to its FTP server.
-The passive FTP mode involves the use of remote ports defined by the remote server, as well as local ports that can vary depending on the FTP software/client used.
+Infomaniak opens passive ports on its side [PassivePorts 42000 44000] but only for connections to its FTP server.
+Passive FTP mode involves the use of remote ports defined by the remote server, as well as local ports that may vary depending on the FTP software/client used.

-Passive mode is primarily useful when the FTP software/client is behind a firewall or NAT router that blocks active FTP connections.
+Passive mode is primarily useful when the software/FTP client is behind a firewall or NAT router that blocks active FTP connections.
 However, in the Infomaniak infrastructure, active FTP connections are allowed, which means that using passive mode is generally not necessary.

 Regarding PHP, it is not possible, by default, to manage this configuration in a centralized manner.
-Therefore, it is not viable for Infomaniak to open all ports to support all remote configurations, as this would be neither practical nor secure.
+Therefore, it is not feasible for Infomaniak to open all ports to support all remote configurations, as this would neither be practical nor secure.

 SFTP (SSH File Transfer Protocol)

-Creating SFTP connections ensures high security for file transfers.
+Creating SFTP connections ensures a high level of security for file transfers.
 Make sure you have enabled SSH on your SFTP software/client and use port 22 for the connection: sftp://*****.

-Use FTPES for secure file transfers with port 21 and SSL/TLS encryption.
-With the Filezilla software, for example, select "Explicit FTP over TLS" to configure your FTPES software/client: ftpes://*****.
+Use FTPS for secure file transfers with port 21 and SSL/TLS encryption.
+With software like FileZilla, select "Explicit FTP over TLS" to configure your FTP client: ftpes://*****.

 FTPaccess